Understanding and meeting information and technology needs

-Call for Presenters and Deadlines: Participants are invited from the industry; site contractors, nanomaterial vendors; laboratories that synthesize and characterize ENPs for environmental remediation; regulatory authorities (local, state, and federal government) and academia (faculty and students).
-Presenters should submit titles and abstracts for podium or poster presentations by the new, extended deadline of January 31, 2013.
-The workshop or program schedule will be finalized by February 20, 2013.
+Participants were invited from the industry; site contractors, nanomaterial vendors; laboratories that synthesize and characterize ENPs for environmental remediation; regulatory authorities (local, state, and federal government) and academia (faculty and students).
+Presenters submitted titles and abstracts for podium or poster presentations by the new, extended deadline of January 31, 2013.
+The workshop or program schedule was finalized by February 20, 2013.
 Event date: June 5-7, 2013.
-Students are encouraged to submit proposals for podium or poster presentations.
+Students were encouraged to submit proposals for podium or poster presentations.
 Information about this workshop can also be found at http://cluin.org.

 Ephraim Massawe (Southeastern); Michael Gill (U.S. EPA - Region 9); Gregory Gervais (U.S. EPA-OSWER); Mark D. Hoover (NIOSH); Martha Otto (U.S. EPA, ORD); Janet Carter (U.S. OSHA); Sebastian van Delden (Southeastern); Daniel McCarthy (Southeastern); Dr. Su Chumming (EPA, ORD).